exactly-once/Home/content/docs/idempotency-is-not-enough.md

 This raises interesting questions: Can this be done generically, independent of the business logic?
 Does it require any guarantees from the storage used by the endpoint?
 How much data do we need for the side effects?
 Those are all interesting topics that we will be covered in the follow-up posts.

-## Summary
+# Summary

 Idempotency is often claimed to be a remedy for troubles caused by at-least-once delivery guarantees.
 In this post, we showed that's not necessarily the case unless we talk about it's stronger version - one that is business identity-aware and produces exactly-once side-effects in face of message reordering.

 It turns out that what we need is none trivial to implement but might be solvable in a generic manner at the level of infrastructure instead of business logic.

-(1) - this covers quite a wide range of systems.
-Including REST best microservice architectures.
+(1-0) - RabbitMQ, ASQ, Azure Service Bus, SQS
+(1-1) - this is just one scenario.
+In fact there is a whole slew of reasons for messages to be reordered.
+See (link-to-sqs-ordered-messaging) for more in-depth SQS-based case study
 (2) - Azure Durable Functions
 (3) - similarly to Value Objects and Entities in DDD (4) - both scenarios are indistinguishable from the perspective of any receiving endpoint